Walmart Interview Questions and Answers

 - Walmart’s four values that also drive its culture

-While the strengths and weaknesses of each individual might vary, your ideal answer should:
+While the strengths and weaknesses of each individual might vary, your ideal answer to this or similar versions of these Walmart interview questions should:

 - Highlight your strengths that are most relevant to the job you’re applying for and make you a good fit for the role.